xndrpr/omegram/README.md

 ## Known problems
 - Low perfomance
-- Problems with logging out and loggin in back
+- Problems with logging out and logging in back

 ## To-do
 - Chats